Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: The setup

-where $M$ is an infinitely divisible random measure on a measurable space $(E,\mathcal{E})$, and the functions $f_n,\, n=1,2,\ldots$ are deterministic functions of the form
+where $M$ is an infinitely divisible random measure on a measurable space $(E,\mathcal{E})$, and the functions $f_n, n=1,2,\ldots$ are deterministic functions of the form

-where $f:E \to \mathbb{R}$ is a measurable function, and $T:E \to E$ a measurable map.
-The (independently scattered) \id\ random measure $M$ is assumed to be a homogeneous symmetric \id\ random measure without a Gaussian component, with control measure $\mu$ and local L\'evy measure $\rho$.
-That is, $\mu$ is $\sigma$-finite measure on $E$, which we will assume to be infinite.
-Further, $\rho$ is a symmetric L\'evy measure on $\bbr$, and for every $A \in \mathcal{E}$ with $\mu(A) < \infty$, $M(A)$ is a (symmetric) infinitely divisible random variable such that
+where $f\dvtx E \to\mathbb{R}$ is a measurable function, and $T\dvtx E \to E$ a measurable map.
+The (independently scattered) infinitely divisible random measure $M$ is assumed to be a homogeneous symmetric infinitely divisible random measure without a Gaussian component, with control measure $\mu$ and local L\'evy measure $\rho$.
+That is, $\mu$ is a \mbox{$\sigma$-}finite measure on $E$, which we will assume to be infinite.
+Further, $\rho$ is a symmetric L\'evy measure on $\mathbb{R}$, and for every $A \in \mathcal{E}$ with $\mu(A) < \infty$, $M(A)$ is a (symmetric) infinitely divisible random variable such that

-It is clear that, in order for the process $\BX$ to be well defined, the functions $f_n,\, n=1,2,\ldots$ have to satisfy certain integrability assumptions; the assumptions we will impose below will be sufficient for that.
-Once the process $\BX$ is well defined, it is, automatically, symmetric and \id, without a Gaussian component, with the function level L\'evy measure given by
+It is clear that, in order for the process $\mathbf{X}$ to be well defined, the functions $f_n, n=1,2,\ldots$ have to satisfy certain integrability assumptions; the assumptions we will impose below will be sufficient for that.
+Once the process $\mathbf{X}$ is well defined, it is, automatically, symmetric and infinitely divisible, without a Gaussian component, with the function level L\'evy measure given by

-with $K:\, \bbr \times E \to \bbr^N$ given by $K(x,s) = x\bigl( f_1(s),f_2(s),\ldots\bigr)$, $s\in E,\, x\in \bbr$.
-For details see \cite{rajput:rosinski:1989}.
+with $K\dvtx \mathbb{R}\times E \to\mathbb{R}^\mathbb{N}$ given by $K(x,s) = x ( f_1(s),f_2(s),\ldots )$, $s\in E, x\in\mathbb{R}$.
+For details, see \citet{rajputrosinski1989}.

 We will assume that the measurable map $T$ preserves the control measure $\mu$.
-It follows immediately from \eqref{e:measure.process} and the form of the functions $(f_n)$ given in \eqref{e:the.kernel} that the L\'evy measure $\kappa$ is invariant under the left shift $\theta$ and, hence, the process $\BX$ is stationary.
-We intend to relate the ergodic-theoretical properties of the map $T$ to the dependence properties of the process $\BX$ and, subsequently, to the kind of central limit theorem the process satisfies.
-We refer the reader to \cite{aaronson:1997} for more details on the ergodic-theoretical notions used in the sequel.
-A short review of what we need will be given in Section \ref{sec:ergodic} below.
+It follows immediately from (\ref{emeasureprocess}) and the form of the functions $(f_n)$ given in (\ref{ethekernel}) that the L\'evy measure $\kappa$ is invariant under the left shift $\theta$, and hence, the process $\mathbf{X}$ is stationary.
+We intend to relate the ergodic-theoretical properties of the map $T$ to the dependence properties of the process $\mathbf{X}$, and subsequently, to the kind of central limit theorem the process satisfies.
+We refer the reader to \citet{aaronson1997} for more details on the ergodic-theoretical notions used in the sequel.
+A~short review of what we need will be given in Section~\ref{secergodic} below.